-||Electronic products containing a circuit board or cathode ray tube (CRT) such as a T.V. or computer monitor cannot be placed in the garbage.
-These electronics contain lead, cadmium and mercury, which are harmful to human health and the environment.
-Because they contain hazardous materials they are banned from disposal in the trash.
+||Electronic products containing a circuit board or cathode ray tube (CRT) such as a T.V. or computer monitor cannot be placed in the garbage because they contain hazardous materials such as lead, cadmium and mercury.
+These hazardous materials are harmful to human health and the environment.

 Options for proper disposal:

-Take Back Programs: Some manufacturers and retailers will take back your old electronics for recycling.
+- Take-back programs: Some manufacturers and retailers will take back your old electronics for recycling.
 Some such as Hewlett Packard and Radio Shack even offer cash back.

-Exchange Programs: If is still works, give it away on the Twin Cities Free Market.
+- Exchange programs: If is still works, give it away on the Twin Cities Free Market

-Recycling Companies: For a fee, you can drop off your old electronics for recycling.
-Check with each company for their rates and services:
+- Recycling companies: For a fee, you can drop off your old electronics for recycling.
+Check with each company for their rates and services.

-- Asset Recovery Corp | 2299 Territorial Rd., Saint Paul, 651-602-0789
+- Asset Recovery Corp | 2299 Territorial Rd. | Saint Paul | 651-602-0789

 - Resource Recovery Technologies| 195 Minnehaha Ave.
 Saint Paul | 651-228-1324

-- Twin City Refuse & Recycling Transfer Station| 318 Water St., Saint Paul 651-227-1549
+- Twin City Refuse & Recycling Transfer Station| 318 Water St. | Saint Paul | 651-227-1549

 Cell Phone Recycling